Vesteria-Coding/CLI-Video-Player/README.md

 ```

 ### CLI-Video-Player
-This is tested on both windows and linux.
+This is tested on both windows and linux (unknown about mac, should work in theory).